-Emergency physician Dr. Chau Pham is the founder and Co-Chair of Canadians Helping Kids in Vietnam (CHKV), an organization established in 1995 to help improve the lives of the poorest in Vietnam by improving conditions that directly empower children.
+Emergency physician Dr. Chau Pham is the founder and Co-Chair of Canadians Helping Kids in Vietnam (CHKV), an organisation established in 1995 to help improve the lives of the poorest in Vietnam by improving conditions that directly empower children.

 Dr. Pham knows all too well the challenges Vietnamese children face.
 She was a refugee herself, coming to Canada from Vietnam when she was seven years old in 1983.
 She was diagnosed with TB, and had to stay in a Thai refugee camp for treatment for a year before she was admitted into Canada.
 It was during this formative time that she came to understand the life-transforming power of medicine.